 Example 4.
 You, your spouse, and your 10-year-old son lived together until July 15 of the tax year, when your spouse moved out of the household.
 You and your spouse were divorced in November of the tax year.
 Your modified AGI is \$16,000.
 Your former spouse's modified AGI is \$18,000.
 Your son is a qualifying child of both you and your former spouse because your son lived with each of you for more than half the year and because he met the relationship and age tests for both of you.
 However, because your former spouse's modified AGI (\$18,000) is more than your modified AGI (\$16,000), your former spouse is the only one who may be able to claim the EIC for the tax year.
-You cannot claim the EIC for persons without a qualifying child because your modified AGI is more than \$14,800.
+You cannot claim the EIC for persons without a qualifying child because your modified AGI is more than \$15,200.

 Example 5.
 You and your sister lived together all year.
 You have a 22-year-old son who lives with you, but is currently away from home attending college full time.
 Your sister has a 4-year-old daughter who lives with you and your sister.
 You care for your niece as you would your own child.
 Your modified AGI is \$16,000.
 Your sister's modified AGI is \$14,000.
 Both children meet the age and residency tests for both you and your sister.
 Your son meets the age test because he is under 24 and a full-time student.
 He meets the residency test because he is only temporarily away from home while attending college.
 Your niece meets the relationship test for both you and your sister.
 She meets the test for you as your eligible foster child because she is your sister's child, she lived with you all year, and you cared for her as your own child.
-Your son meets the relationship test for you but not for your sister because she does not care for him as her own child.
-Your son is a qualifying child for you but not for your sister.
+Your son meets the relationship test for you but not for your sister.
 Your niece could be a qualifying child for both you and your sister.
-Because your modified AGI is higher than your sister's modified AGI were higher than yours, she could claim the EIC using your niece, and you could claim the credit using your son.
+Because your modified AGI is higher than your sister's, only you can claim the EIC using your niece.
+You can claim the EIC for two children.
+If your sister's modified AGI were higher than yours, she could claim the EIC using your niece, and you could claim the credit using your son.
 This is so even though you and your sister have the same address and share the same household.